stuartcryan/lastpass-alfred-workflow/README.md

 [![ScreenShot](http://akamai.technicalnotebook.com/alfred-workflow-images/lastpass-cli-for-alfred/demonstration_of_lastpass_workflow_for_alfred_v1_2.png)](https://www.youtube.com/watch?v=DJvtjBs2r6E)

 ## Donations
 This workflow represents many many hours effort of development, testing and rework.
-The images licensed for this workflow from [DepositPhotos](http://depositphotos.com?ref=1682540) also needed a bit of my moolah.
 So if you love the workflow, and get use out of it every day, if you would like to donate as a thank you to buy me more caffeine giving Diet Coke, some Cake, or to put towards a shiny new gadget you can [donate to me via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JM6E65M2GLXHE).

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JM6E65M2GLXHE" target="_blank"><img src="http://akamai.technicalnotebook.com/alfred-workflow-images/donate.png" border="0" alt="PayPal — The safer, easier way to pay online."></a>